 All incidences of bullying, including cyber-bullying and prejudice-based bullying should be reported and will be managed through our tackling-bullying procedures.
-Our school Anti bullying Policy is available on our school website and parents are signposted to this in our school brochure.
-The subject of bullying is addressed at regular intervals in PSHE education.
-If the bullying is particularly serious, or the tackling bullying procedures are deemed to be ineffective, the head teacher and the DSL will consider implementing child protection procedures.
+All pupils and parents receive a copy of the policy/procedures on joining the school and the subject of bullying is addressed at regular intervals in PSHE education.
+If the bullying is particularly serious, or procedures implemented to address the bullying are deemed to be ineffective, the head teacher and the DSL will consider implementing child protection procedures.

-Looked after children

-The most common reason for children becoming looked after is as a result of abuse or neglect.
+d) Looked after children and previously looked after children or neglect.
 The school ensures that staff have the necessary skills and understanding to keep looked after children safe.
 Appropriate staff have information about a child's looked after legal status and care arrangements, including the level of authority delegated to the carer by the authority looking after the child.
-The designated teacher for looked after children and the DSL have details of the child's social worker and the name and contact details of the local authority's virtual head for children in care.

-Children with sexually harmful behaviour
+The designated teacher for looked after children and the DSL have details of the child's social worker and the name and contact details of the local authority's virtual head teacher e) Children with sexually harmful behaviour